kai-vu/site/theses/index.md

 #### Lareb
 *Supervisors: Romana Pernisch, Ilaria Tiddi*

-Lareb is ??
 The goal of this thesis is to extract and model the data of Lareb on drug reactions so that link prediction approach can be deployed over this data.
 Additionally there is also interest in aligning the extracted model with existing Knowledge Graphs on drugs.

 #### Accenture
 *Supervisor: Ilaria Tiddi*

+We will be offering projects around KGs, ML and Hybrid Intelligence in collaboration with Accenture.

-#### Triply
+#### Triply DB
-*Supervisor: Ilaria Tiddi*

-Triply is ??
+*Supervisors: Kathrin Dentler (kathrin.dentler@triply.cc), Ilaria Tiddi (i.tiddi@vu.nl)*

-There are several project available in collaboration with Triply on using Machine Learning and NLP over large scale KGs.
+There are several project available in collaboration with <a href="https://triplydb.com/">Triply DB</a> on using Machine Learning and NLP over large scale KGs.
 Group work is possible and projects can be either BSc or MSc.

+- **Semantic Data Quality**: Develop a method to automatically detect common mistakes in ontologies.
+Examples can be: taxonomic loops, inconsistency, or redundancies in ontologies.
+Use these mistakes to identify, for instance, outdated knowledge.
+- **Semantic Explanations**: The goal here is to automatically generate natural language explanations from complex data structures (graphs).
+We will be looking at building explanations in the form of argumentative structure (cfr.
+Toulmin's model) for specific given facts.
+- **Semantic Search Engine**: The project aims at creating a search engine over several knowledge graphs, that can allow look up all IRIs in the Semantic Web.
+- **Fair Semantics**: Here we aim at detecting discriminatory features in datasets such as most recurring classes or properties.
+We can then use them to create "prescriptions" or "manuals" for a datasets, to describe their biases and the underlying assumptions that may be found in the data.
+Could be extended to develop a method to overcome such bias.